SEAT Marbella: History

 After a second, more thorough restyling in December 1986, it received the SEAT Marbella nameplate (codenamed 28 for SEAT Marbella and 028A for SEAT Marbella box) and was produced by SEAT until 1998 in the company's Zona Franca plant in Spain.
 The end of Marbella production in 1998 also meant the end of vehicle production in that factory.
-The SEAT model did not receive the mechanical and cosmetic tweaks (such as the loss of front window quarter-lights) applied to Fiat Pandas "Mark II"s from 1986 but was instead subjected to those from SEAT.
+The SEAT model did not receive the mechanical and cosmetic tweaks (such as the removal of the front window quarter-lights) applied to the Fiat Panda in 1986, but was instead subjected to minor changes developed by SEAT in-house.